Cammy Hutchison

-Cameron Hutchison (born 1 June 1998) is a Scottish professional rugby union player who currently plays for Saracens in the Premiership Rugby.
+Cameron Hutchison (born 1 June 1998) is a Scottish professional rugby union player who currently plays for Newcastle Red Bulls in the Premiership Rugby.

 Amateur career

 Hutchison born in Birmingham and moved to North Berwick when he was 2 where he attended North Berwick High School and latterly George Heriot's School in Edinburgh.
 He was awarded a Stage 3 contract in the BT Sport Scottish Rugby Academy in 2016.

 Professional career

 In 2018 Hutchison played in the south of France, through Scottish Rugby's performance partnership with French Federale 1 side Stade Niçois.

 He returned to Scotland after his one-year loan period and signed for Heriot's Rugby in Scottish Rugby's Super 6 franchise earning 3 Player of the Match awards.

 Hutchison started training with Edinburgh Rugby in November 2020 and made a try-scoring debut for the club in the Guinness PRO14 Rainbow Cup clash against Ulster in June 2021.

 Following his performances in the Rainbow Cup Hutchison signed a professional contract with Edinburgh Rugby in partnership with FOSROC Super6 side Heriot's Rugby.

 Following strong performances at the start of the 2021–2022 United Rugby Championship season, Hutchison's contract was upgraded a full time professional contract with Edinburgh Rugby.

 In April 2023 Hutchison announced he would be joining Newcastle Falcons at the start of the 2023–24 Premiership Rugby season.
 After two seasons with Newcastle, Hutchison signed for Saracens on a short-term ten-week deal.

+In November 2025, following the purchase of Newcastle Falcons by Red Bull, Hutchison signed for Newcastle Red Bulls.